PrestaShop/prestashop-specs/Order Page View.md

 Each table’s rows as 2 possible **button actions**:

--   **Enter payment: it redirects to the payment panel to fill the transaction.**
+-   **Enter payment**: it redirects to the payment panel to fill the transaction with the invoice preselected.
--   **Add note/Edit note: it displays a text input that can be saved or cancel.
-The saved note will be integrated into the related document.**
+-   **Add note/Edit note**: it displays a text input that can be saved or cancel.
+The saved note will be integrated into the related document.

 **If there is no document**, **a button is available to generate an invoice** with all the information saved so far in the order.